magland/mcwrap/README.md

 mcwrap('reverse_it.h')
 ```
 Then you may call reverse_it directly from MATLAB.

+Other options available in the wrapping syntax:

+* MEXARGS -- pass additional (arbitrary) arguments to the mex compiler

 Notes and limitations
 * Help .m files are automatically generated for each wrapped function.